Downtown Façade Improvement Project

 The construction contract was awarded to Christner Contracting LLC, and construction was completed between May 2017 and August 2018.

 |George Daily Family Trust||$117,318.00|

 This second phase is similar to the first phase, but focuses on six (6) buildings directly west of the town square.
 Buildings were selected through a similar method as the Phase I project and the work will include similar types of repair.
 Curtis Architecture & Design is again providing the architectural services for this project, and facilitating the Oskaloosa Historic Preservation Commission and the Iowa State Historic Preservation Office approval processes.
 Funding for this project comes through the City of Oskaloosa, a Community Development Block Grant through the Iowa Economic Development Authority, and property owners.
 See facade designs (PDF).

 The construction contract was awarded to Cornerstone Commercial Contractors, Inc. of Corning, IA.
 Construction began in August 2019 and is expected to be complete in July 2020.

 Phase II Funding:

 Completion Deadline: 07/01/2020

-A third phase has been proposed for eight (8) buildings on the south side of Oskaloosa's town square.
-The estimated project cost is $940,000.
+A third phase is proposed for eight (8) buildings on the south side of Oskaloosa’s town square.
+The estimated project cost is $955,000.
 Pending local discussions and commitments, a grant application to IEDA will be submitted in July 2020 and, if awarded, construction to begin in 2021.